Alyst3r/WotLK-Extensions/Docs/README.md

 args: spellID, slotNumber; adds spell (if known) to action bar slot
 ### ReloadMap
 no args; reloads currently loaded map for active player and returns string if active player is valid, otherwise returns nil
+## FlashGameWindow
+no args; flashes taskbar icon if game window is inactive until being brought to foreground